-Online or digital activism is using technology, such as social media, email, and/or websites as a form of activism – enabling spread of awareness and information of political and/or social change.
+Online or digital activism is the use of technology, such as social media, email and/or websites, as a form of activism.
+It enables users to spread awareness and information about political and/or social change.

-As well as Instagram, Twitter, Facebook, Go-fund Me, online petitions and even TikTok, are all other platforms young people have used to share, discuss and raise funds about social injustices.
+As well as Instagram, Twitter, Facebook, Go Fund Me, online petitions and even TikTok are all platforms young people have used to share, discuss and raise funds about social injustices.
 Some online campaigns have even successfully forced governments to pass certain laws on the back of them.

-However, content shared on these platforms can sometimes contain harmful images in order to get a shock value from the audience.
-This can be particularly upsetting to young children – so it’s important to take practical steps to manage what they see online where you can.
+However, content shared on these platforms can sometimes contain harmful images in order to shock the audience.
+This can be particularly upsetting to young children, so it’s important to take practical steps to manage what they see online where you can.
 When done correctly, online campaigns, petitions and fundraisers are a great way to support a cause.
-However, there have been instances where these have been fake and have therefore caused the spread of misinformation, hate speech and also fraud.

 However, there are instances where some online campaigns were faked, therefore spreading misinformation and hate speech.
 In the case of some crowdfunding sites, supporters were also victims of fraud.
 It’s important to check which causes and organisations are legitimate before backing them.
 Having conversations with your child about what they see can help ensure they are supporting reliable causes.
 Learn more about fake news and misinformation with our advice hub.